 Sometimes it’s just not possible to go out and enjoy the fresh air, and to tire out active and highly energetic children.
 But there’s lots of reasons we may find ourself stuck inside, not able to get out and play.
 The weather is regularly a big factor - it can turn miserable in a heartbeat, and scupper plans.
-Or the lockdowns we are experiencing during the 2020 Corona pandemic.
-We've compiled the ultimate list of lockdown activities for your kids so that you can look up even more fun activities for kids at home!
+Or the nation-wide lockdowns we are experiencing during the 2020/2021 Corona pandemic.
+Additionally to our activities for kids at home which we list here we've separately compiled the ultimate list of lockdown activities for your kids!
+So that you can look up even more fun activities for kids at home to entertain them during lockdown.

 We really like this fun idea to do with kids at home a lot.
 It definitely falls into the category of things to do at home with a poorly-feeling child, and requires nothing but things you already have at home.
 It’s up to your imagination and circumstances - how big do you want this celebration to be?

-One tip from our side: start with a little smaller party as we are convinced that your children may ask for more parties like this.
+One tip from our side: Start with a little smaller party as we are convinced that your children may ask for more parties like this afterwards.
 Be prepared to have a few ideas in reserve in case all the toys start piping up and saying their birthdays are coming up, too.

 Take a messy play tray or a washing up bowl.
 Fill it with any uncooked rice and pop in several things to help your kids to become rice-panning-experts: Spoons, bowls, cups, balls, toys - anything you can think of really.
 The kids love it; it’s like messy play without the mess.
 Rice is way easier to clean up than teeny-tiny sand grains.
 So everyone wins!